-Possible impact of amendments, new standards and interpretations issued but not yet effective for the year ended 31 March 2022
+Possible impact of amendments, new standards and interpretations issued but not yet effective for the year ended 31 March 2023

-Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments, and a new standard, HKFRS 17, Insurance contracts, which are not yet effective for the year ended 31 March 2022 and which have not been adopted in these financial statements.
+Up to the date of issue of these financial statements, the HKICPA has issued a number of new or amended standard, which are not yet effective for the year ended 31 March 2023 and which have not been adopted in these financial statements.
 These developments include the following which may be relevant to the Group.